whmatrix/semantic-indexing-batch-01/README.md

 # Semantic Indexing Batch 01

 This repository contains the final indexing outputs for 6 open datasets, processed with a GPU-based pipeline using the `intfloat/e5-large-v2` model and FAISS `IndexFlatIP`.

-All datasets were:

-- cleaned and normalized
-- chunked into 512–800 token segments
-- embedded in FP16 with batch_size=1300
-- indexed into FAISS for semantic search
+All datasets were cleaned and normalized, chunked into 512–800 token segments, embedded in FP16 with batch_size=1300, and indexed into FAISS for semantic search.

 ## Datasets